ARAnextg/5G_prototype/docs/source/module_5_OAI_5G_technologies/labs/Lab_1.rst

 **Platform:** Universal Software Radio Peripheral (USRP)

-**Resources needed:** Two USRP B210s and associated host computers.
-(Please note that the core network is provided by ARA and does not need to be created by the user.)
+**Resources needed:** Two USRP B210s, associated host computers, and resources needed for the core network (only if required).

+.. note:: For OAI experiments, you have two options for the core
+	  network:

+	  1. **Use the ARA-provided core network:** In this case you can use the core network provided by ARA.
+	  2. **Deploy your own core network:** Here, you need to reserve another node specifically for the core network and deploy the core network using specific container.

-**Short Description:** The experiment demonstrates a establishing a
-5G BS-UE link using OpenAirInterface5g and USRPs.
-The setup includes an OpenAirInterface (OAI) gNB and nrUE.
+**Short Description:** The experiment demonstrates establishing a 5G BS-UE link using OpenAirInterface5g and USRPs.
+The setup includes an OpenAirInterface (OAI) gNB, nrUE, and the 5G Core Network.

-**Detailed Description:** This experiment features a 5G network deployment using containerized 5G software components of OpenAirInterface5g, i.e., a containerized gNB and a containerized UE deployed on Intel x86 servers.
-Both gNB and nrUE containers run on general purpose Intel x86 servers which are connected to USRP B210 SDR via a USB 3.0 cable.
-The gNB is connected to the core network via a high-speed Ethernet link.
+**Detailed Description:** This experiment features a 5G network deployment using containerized 5G software components of OpenAirInterface5g, i.e., a containerized gNB, a containerized UE, and containerized core network deployed on Intel x86 servers.
+Both gNB and nrUE containers run on general purpose Intel x86 servers which are connected to USRP B210 SDRs via a USB 3.0 cable.
+The gNB is connected to a 5G core network via a high-speed backhaul link.
 The following figure shows the 5G BS-UE link created from the experiment.

 .. image:: /images/Experiment_5.png
    :align: center